INSTRUCTIONS FOR AUTHORS

 Leriche R. Surgery of Pain.
 Baltimore: Williams & Wilkins; 1939:889-898.

 Original artwork, radiographs, or electrocardiograms should not be sent.
 Informed consent should be presented for identifiable patient photographs, descriptions, and pedigrees.
 Photomicrographs must have internal scale indicators.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.
 Figures should always be numbered in the text in successive order with Arabic numerals.
-This journal does not charge authors for submission or publication of manuscripts including their figures.
+This journal does not charge authors for submitting or publishing manuscripts, including their figures.

 Color figures will be published free of charge if judged relevant and of good quality.